'Deaths of despair' fuel white midlife mortality

 "The job opportunities available to people with a college degree just put them on a different trajectory," said Case, adding that jobs and education also affect people's social circles, including who they marry and how stable their home lives are.

 In 1999, the mortality rate of middle-age white Americans without a college degree was 30% lower than that of all black Americans regardless of degree status.
 Now, it's 30% higher, said Case.
 When comparing only those without a college degree, death rates for middle-age white and black Americans' have converged.

 "There used to be quite a staggering amount of daylight between them," she said.
+"It's almost as if we're living in two Americas."

 This level of detail may get overlooked when looking at the country as a whole.
 Overall, white Americans still live longer on average than black Americans.
 But this life expectancy gap has been closing, from 5.9 years in 1999 to 3.6 years in 2013, according to the US Centers for Disease Control and Prevention.